-The ivory white dial carries applied gilt ‘arrowhead’ hour indices, matched with the original restored ‘leaf’ hands and is very clean, simple and elegant.
+The ivory white dial carries applied gilt ‘baton’ hour indices, matched with the original restored ‘leaf’ hands and is very clean, simple and elegant.
 The classical, timeless design here, is again, a perfect example of how vintage beats modern, hands down, every time.
 The dial carries the classic subsidiary seconds dial at six o’clock, completing this beautifully symmetrical and well balanced dial.

 The dial is correctly signed: Girard-Perregaux with ‘Swiss Made’ at the very bottom of the dial and the Girard-Perregaux brand at 12.

 This is the original dial which has been beautifully and sympathetically restored to the very highest standards by our dial restorers, who are considered the best in the UK, making this is as fine an example as you are ever likely to see.

 Girard-Perregaux is famous within the Swiss watch industry for the technical innovations and craftsmanship expressed in all of its movements and here we have an excellent example.